Fluxonium as a control qubit for bosonic quantum information: Wigner tomography and SNAP

 Here, \(\epsilon_{i,\mathrm{weighted}}\) is the final weighted error reported for loss channel \(i\) in Table~\ref{tab:SNAP_loss_breakdown}. \(\epsilon_i\) denotes the unweighted error contribution from a specific loss channel, \(\epsilon_\mathrm{total}\) is the total simulated preparation error, and \(\epsilon_\mathrm{intrinsic}\) is the intrinsic error associated with the finite fidelity of the chosen SNAP parameters.
 This rescaling accounts for the fact that the different loss channels are not strictly independent and ensures that the weighted sum of individual contributions matches the total observed additional error beyond the intrinsic limit.
-The coherent errors in the Table are primarily attributed to phase accumulation during the nonselective $\pi$ pulse, which arises because the pulse is not resonant with all spectral peaks.
+The coherent errors in the table are primarily attributed to phase accumulation during the nonselective $\pi$ pulse, which arises because the pulse is not resonant with all spectral peaks.
 However, the coherent errors could potentially be corrected with improved optimization algorithms or shorter unselective $\pi$ pulse.

 Based on Table~\ref{tab:SNAP_loss_breakdown}, aside from qubit initialization, the main sources of incoherent loss are storage $T_1$ decay and qubit $T_2$ dephasing during the selective $\pi$ pulse.
 Errors from qubit initialization could be addressed with improved active reset methods, whereas mitigating incoherent loss requires better-cohering qubit and resonator systems.
-To estimate the extent to which improved system coherence suppresses incoherent errors, we simulate the incoherent loss as a function of storage $T_1$ and qubit $T_2$, as shown in the main text Fig.~\ref{fig4:SNAP}(f).
-Since the unselective pulse is so short that it incurs essentially no incoherent loss, we only simulate the loss during the selective $\pi$ pulse.
-To simplify the simulation, we use representative parameters consistent with the experiment, choosing $\vec{\theta} = (\pi, 0, 0, ...)$ and $\alpha = 1$.
-We also use pulse parameters identical to those in the experiment.
-We run the master equation simulation while sweeping over the coherence times, and subtract out coherent errors to obtain the incoherent loss contribution.
+To estimate the extent to which improved system coherence suppresses incoherent errors, we simulated the incoherent loss as a function of storage $T_1$ and qubit $T_2$, as shown in Fig.~\ref{fig4:SNAP}(f).
+Since the unselective pulse is so short that it incurs essentially no incoherent loss, we only simulated the loss during the selective $\pi$ pulse.
+To simplify the simulation, we used representative parameters consistent with the experiment, choosing $\vec{\theta} = (\pi, 0, 0, ...)$ and $\alpha = 1$.
+We also used pulse parameters identical to those in the experiment.
+We ran the master equation simulation while sweeping over the coherence times, and subtract out coherent errors to obtain the incoherent loss contribution.